k4d4m/Liasm/README.md

 ### Download
-The current version is v1.1.1
+The latest version is v1.2
 You can download it from [github](https://github.com/k4d4m/Liasm/releases)